shmool/nggirls-hackalearn-aae16/src/pages/index.md

     background_image: images/cta-background.png
     background_image_opacity: 50
     content: >
-      This workshop is for women and underrepresented communities in tech.
+      ngGirls HackaLearn is for women and underrepresented communities in tech.

-      If you're not able to join us, check out the next workshop that is open for everyone, on August 1-5.
+      If you're not able to join us, check out the next HackaLearn week that is open for everyone, on August 1-5.
   - type: grid_section
     title: Speakers & Instructors
     subtitle: Fantastic lineup of experts!